 I think that mental shift shows in my work: all of these images were shot in August or later, and seven of them during or after that Morro Bay trip.
 I’ve talked about each of these works individually in the last couple of weeks, but I wanted to pull the year together and do this summary post about it as well.
-If you want to explore the images I’ve picked as the best of my year, you can do so watching the slideshow above, or go explore them individually on my Smugmug site.

 I hope you had a great year photographically in 2017, and may 2018 bring you even better images.